'Britain's most vile and sordid secret': Fox cubbing

 “It is the secret that needs to be exposed.
 It is probably the sickest activity in modern Britain that nobody seems to know about”.

-Pownall says cubbing is variously referred to as "autumn hunting" or "hound exercise," alleging hunts use this "deceptively", "hoping to confuse the public and divert attention from their true intentions".
+Pownall says cubbing is variously referred to as "autumn hunting" or "hound exercise," alleging hunts use these terms "deceptively", "hoping to confuse the public and divert attention from their true intentions".

 Fox hunting in Britain can be traced back to the 16th century where it began as a means of controlling foxes, then - as now - considered a pest by many farmers.

-It took off during the 1700s and 1800s gaining popularity as a sport of the aristocracy, reaching its peak in the 19th century as an integral part of British countryside life.
+It took off during the 1700s and 1800s gaining popularity as a sport of the aristocracy, reaching its peak in the 19th century and was widely seen as an integral part of British countryside life.

 Opposition has since grown for the unnecessary suffering it causes hunted foxes, especially among animal rights advocates.